Thomas-De-Praetere/CrystalMod/README.md

 Mod to add crystal based planet to factorio.

 In the Documentation folder you can find the creation of the base resources.
-The main goal of the planet is to use energy management and to facilitate quality by adding machines that guarantee quality items instead of leaving it up to chance.
+The main goal of the planet is to use energy management and to add new ways of using and creating power.
+The main result should be better laser turrets, more explosive rounds, smaller power plants and smaller power equipment.

 ## Energy and Resources

 There are 2 main resources, Ice and Crystal Ore.
-Ice can be found as patches around the planet.
+Ice can be found in rocks around the planet and can be shot down from passing ice astroids.
 Crystal Ore is found as patches spawned by killed enemies.

 For Crystal Ore, you will be able to mine them and crystalise them into crystals.